 A USFWS species list was created for the project on July 7, 2022, most recently updated on October 5, 2023 (Appendix D), and used to identify target species for reconnaissance-level surveys for terrestrial plants and animals.
 The project will require consultation with the USFWS under Section 7 of the FESA, as described in Section 2.4.5.
-A Biological Assessment for the project will be submitted to the USFWS to initiate consultation under Section 7.
+A Biological Assessment for the project will be submitted to the USFWS during the project design phase (PS&E) to initiate consultation under Section 7.